fbwarren/leetcode-solutions/39-combination-sum.md

 Otherwise, if `target < 0`, we need to backtrack.
 If the target is still positive, then we need to check if we can make a valid combination using the candidate numbers.
 We do this by making a recursive call for each candidate where the new target is equal to the old target minus the candidate.
 We pass `candidates[i:]` during these recursive calls to make sure we don't have repeated combinations.

-## Time Complexity
-Worst case, the depth of the tree will be `target`.
-This happens if there is a 1 in the candidates since we'd have to add 1 to itself `target` times.
-We can think of our decision tree as a binary tree, since node has 2 children: include the first candidate from the candidates it was given or don't include the first candidate.
-That makes our time complexity $O(2^{target})$.

 ```python
 def combinationSum(self, candidates, target):